inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 tricks on me and treating me badly.
-		-- Jorge Luis Borges, from "Writers on Writing" by Jon Winokur "An anthropologist at Tulane has just come back from a field trip to New Guinea with reports of a tribe so primitive that they have Tide but not new Tide with lemon-fresh Borax."
+		-- Jorge Luis Borges, from "Writers on Writing" by Jon Winokur "An anthropologist at Tulane has just come back from a field trip to New Guinea with reports of a tribe so primitive that they have Ti but not new Ti with lemon-fresh Borax."
 -- David Letterman
 Nature is by and large to be found out of doors, a location where, it cannot be argued, there are never enough comfortable chairs.
 		-- Fran Lebowitz
 Psychoanalysis??
-I thought this was a nude rap session!!!
+I thought this was a nu rap session!!!
 When a man steals your wife, there is no better revenge than to let him keep her.
 		-- Sacha Guitry